thinkingremote/thinkingremote.com/_posts/2014-11-24-book-review-remote-office-not-required.markdown

 **If you already work remotely**, the book is comforting in the fact that they cover almost all the unique experiences of remote work and you will find joy in identifying with problems they have experienced and tips on how to get around them.
 I'd highly recommend the chapter "Freedom is slavery".

 **If you work in or manage a small company**, the authors believe it is in both parties best interest to join the remote revolution, I feel they quite adequately cover everything you need to know on how to make this a real possibility.
-The best section for small companies to read is "The work is what matters"
+The best section for small companies to read is "The work is what matters".

 **If you work in a large organization**, I am unsure of how this book will help you.
 They do reference a lot of large companies who do work remotely and your best bet is to read those references and independently research more about how those companies work.
-Read the section "That wouldn't work for our size or industry"
+Read the section "That wouldn't work for our size or industry".

 As far as the content and writing style of the book go, I quite like the Dale Carnegie style fashion and also believe this book would benefit greatly from periodic revisions and publications.
 Some of the sections feel a bit too much like a run of the mill self help book content because they lack anecdotes, references or statistics.